Agriculture in California: Pests

 The Glassy-Winged Sharpshooter (GWSS, Homalodisca vitripennis, syn.
 H. coagulata) is a vector of Pierce's Disease and other Xylella fastidiosa diseases here.
 Probably present since the late 1980s, the GWSS was only confirmed here in 1994.
 GWSS was not obviously a threat until August 1999 when it vectored PD to over 300 acre of vineyard in Temecula, Riverside County, forcing its destruction.
-GWSS was first detected in Solano in November 2021, and although as of July 2022 absent from adjascent Napa is considered a high risk for introduction.
+GWSS was first detected in Solano in November 2021, and although as of July 2022 absent from adjacent Napa is considered a high risk for introduction.
 The staff of the Napa County Agriculture Commissioner does inspections of all material entering the county to prevent that from happening.
 GWSS is such a problem in Fresno that there are permanent quarantine, monitoring, and eradication activities there.